Audi 5 cylinders 2.3/2.0

 Idle valve

-Disconnect old idle valve connector, and connect new one, labeled IDLE.
+Disconnect the old idle valve connector and connect the new one labeled "IDLE."

 Attention

-Only 2-wire idle valve is supported.
-For 3-wire valve, external circuit is needed.
-For more information, look into additional info section at the end of the document.
+Only a 2-wire idle valve is supported.
+An external circuit is required for a 3-wire valve.
+For further details, please refer to the Additional Information section at the end of the document.

 Power

-Connect power wires to the battery.
-Secure main relay near the battery.
+Connect the power wires to the battery and securely mount the main relay in close proximity to the battery.

 LPG

-Connect the EXT wire to the gas supply valve, turn on the LPG mode by EXT input in the settings.
-Now the ECU will adapt to work on gas fuel.
+Connect the EXT wire to the gas supply valve and activate the LPG mode by EXT input in the settings.
+The ECU will then adjust to operate on gas fuel.

 Air conditioner

-Connect EXT wire to the air conditioner clutch wire.
-It is used for maintaining idle RPM while air conditioner is operating.
+Connect the AC (or EXT) wire to the air conditioner clutch wire.
+This connection is essential for maintaining the idle RPM when the air conditioner is engaged.

 K-Line

-To connect K-Line cable, you should prepare 3 wires:
+To connect the K-Line cable, you need 3 wires:

 Pinout of the K-Line cable: